Senior Associate Dean

 Elizabeth Shatto Massey Endowed Chair in Education

 As senior associate dean, Dr. Maloch leads the college across all areas of academic excellence including academic strategy, faculty hiring, promotion and tenure processes, and administration.

 Dr. Maloch previously served as associate dean for Administration and Educator Preparation.
 She had oversight of certification and teacher education-related policies, articulation with outside entities, and teacher education curriculum and programs.
 Education Services, the Information Technology Office, certification programs, undergraduate scholarships, facilities, and administrative projects and operations were also in her portfolio.

-Since her arrival at UT in 2000, Dr. Maloch has served actively in the Department of Curriculum and Instruction, College and University.
-She served two years as GSC (Graduate Studies Committee) chair in her department and six years as graduate advisor in Language and Literacy Studies.
+Since her arrival at UT Austin in 2000, Maloch has served actively in the Department of Curriculum and Instruction, college, and university.
+She served two years as GSC (Graduate Studies Committee) chair in her department and six years as the graduate advisor for Language and Literacy Studies.
 She also served as a cohort coordinator for seven years, overseeing a literacy specialization cohort, in addition to teaching undergraduate literacy methods courses and graduate courses focused on research methodology.
-Dr. Maloch has been honored with the 2011 Elizabeth Massey Award for Excellence in Teacher Education, 2010 Regents’ Outstanding Teaching Award and 2009 Dean’s Distinguished Teaching Award.
+Maloch has been honored with the 2011 Elizabeth Massey Award for Excellence in Teacher Education, 2010 Regents’ Outstanding Teaching Award, and 2009 Dean’s Distinguished Teaching Award.
 In 2011 she was inducted into The University of Texas at Austin’s Academy of Distinguished Teachers.

-Before entering higher education, Dr. Maloch taught public school in both Tennessee and Arkansas.
-Dr. Maloch earned a doctorate degree (2000) and a masters degree (1995) from Vanderbilt University in Language and Literacy Studies.
+Before entering higher education, Maloch taught public school in both Tennessee and Arkansas.
+Maloch earned a doctorate degree (2000) and a master's degree (1995) from Vanderbilt University in Language and Literacy Studies.
 She also holds a bachelor’s degree in elementary education from Ouachita Baptist University.